DaxemLabs/CarbonSync/SUPPORT.md

-# Getting Support for CarbonSync
+# Getting Support for CarbonSync™

 Thank you for your interest in CarbonSync™.
 Here's how to reach the right person.